-Where course fees are assessed on the basis of term hours of attendance the hours for each subject for purposes of fee assessment shall be those prescribed in the Calendar, irrespective of any variation from the prescribed hours which may be necessary in conducting the subject.
+Where course fees are assessed on the basis of session hours of attendance the hours for each subject for purposes of fee assessment shall be those prescribed in the Calendar, irrespective of any variation from the prescribed hours which may be necessary in conducting the subject.

-For the purpose of fee determination for courses in the Faculty of Science assessment is on a term basis.
-A full-time course fee will be charged for any term where more than 15 hours' per week instruction, etc., is involved.
+For the purpose of fee determination for courses in the Faculty of Science assessment is on a session basis.
+A full-time course fee will be charged for any session where more than 15 hours' per week instruction, etc., is involved.

-- (i) Full-time Course Fee (more than 15 hours' attendance per week)-\$132 per term. - (ii) Part-time Course Fee (over 6 hours' and up to 15 hours' attendance per week)-\$66 per term. - (iii) Part-time Course Fee (6 hours' or less attendance per week)-\$33 per term. - (iv) Course Continuation Fee-A fee of \$28 per annum (no term payment) is payable by:- - Category (a) Students who have once been enrolled for a thesis and have only that requirement outstanding; OR - Category (b) Students given special permission to take annual examinations without attendance at the University.
+- (i) Full-time Course Fee (more than 15 hours' attendance per week)-\$198 per session. - (ii) Part-time Course Fee (over 6 hours' and up to 15 hours' attendance per week)-\$99 per session. - (iii) Part-time Course Fee (6 hours' or less attendance per week)-\$49.50 per session. - (iv) Course Continuation Fee-A fee of \$28 per annum (no session payment) is payable by:- - Category (a) Students who have once been enrolled for a thesis and have only that requirement outstanding; OR - Category (b) Students given special permission to take annual examinations without attendance at the University.
 (Students in this category are not required to pay the subscriptions to the University Union, the Students' Union, the Sports Association and the Library Fee.)